SirPhilip3/Obsidian-Uni/2 anno/Basi di dati/Basi di Dati.md

 WHERE Provincia='VE'
 UNION
 SELECT Nome, Cognome, Matricola
-FROM Studenti JOIN Esami ON Matricola=Candidato
+FROM Studenti JOIN Esami ON Matricola = Candidato WHERE Voto>28
-WHERE Voto>28
 ```